 Again, can we make bad decisions?
 Yes!
 But those bad decisions do not surprise God, and they do not alter our everlasting genetic code.
 How is this possible?…Jesus.

-Our problem is we are focused on ourselves and not on Him.
+Our problem is we are focused on our actions and attitudes and not on our identity.
 It is impossible for any of us to become more righteous than we are right now at this very moment.
 What Jesus did at the Cross, and our faith in that brutal punishment, causes us to receive from God, a new, righteous spirit!
 (See Romans 6:6,7, 2 Corinthians 5:17, Galatians 2:20, Ephesians 2:8,9).
 We are reborn!
 The spirit inside you has a new genetic code that is born of God!
 (See John 3:7, 1 John 3:9).
 This new birth of yours resulted in you being on the same level as Jesus, in your spirit!
-(See John 1:12, Romans 8:17).
+(See John 1:12, Romans 8:17, 1 John 4:17).
 Whether you felt something or not, this free righteousness by way of being spiritually reborn happened the very moment you believed it happened!

 When this happened, what we owed God was paid for in full–DEATH!
 Sin requires death (see Romans 6:23).
 Why do you think Jesus had to die?
 Now, for those who think that what they are doing and not doing completes or sustains what Jesus did–I’m sorry, but you are wrong.
 If you could add to Jesus’ sacrifice to complete it, or sustain it, the gospel would be based on “earned rewards.”
 In turn, grace would not be grace.
 Paul tells the Romans this truth: